amekusa/develarms/README.md

 ## Usage examples

 ### Custom config key
-If you prefer more semantic name than `develarms` for property in `package.json`, it can be changed with `--config-key` or `-k` option, like this:
+If you prefer more semantic name than `develarms` for the property in `package.json`, it can be changed with `--config-key` or `-k` option, like this:

 ```sh
 develarms i mocha -k globalDependencies